emilynordmann/AllOfUs-data-analysis/docs/05-analysis1.md

 The same `t.test()` function can be used to perform other types of t-tests, we just need to include different arguments.
 In this example, we conduct an independent t-test to determine whether the reduction in polyps is significantly different between the two groups.

-First, we'll visualize this difference using a violin-boxplot (try running this plot with the original outlier dataset to see what a difference the removal makes):
+First, we'll visualize this difference using a violin-boxplot (try running this plot with the original dataset `polyps` to see what a difference removing the outliers makes):

 ```r